rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 # Deploy a smart contract

-First of all, we need to create a file in truffle structure with instructions to deploy the smart contract.
+First of all, we need to create a a new migrations file where truffle will find it, containing instructions to deploy the smart contract.

 ## Create file 2_deploy_contracts.js

-Folder migrations has JavaScript files that help you deploy contracts to the network.
+The migrations  folder has JavaScript files that help you deploy contracts to the network.
 These files are responsible for staging your deployment tasks, and they're written under the assumption that your deployment needs will change over time.
 A history of previously run migrations is recorded on-chain through a special Migrations contract, detailed below. (source: [truffle: running-migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations))

-At folder migrations, create the file `2_deploy_contracts.js`
+In the migrations folder, create the file `2_deploy_contracts.js`

 ![create 2_deploy_contracts.js](/assets/img/tutorials/create-a-token/image-24.png)